Share

 • All 36 Oregon counties

-From Multnomah to Curry
+From Multnomah to Curry.

 • Licenses renew every 2 years

-Always verify the expiration date before hiring
+Always verify the expiration date before hiring.

-• 98 active licenses with expired insurance
+• 138 active licenses flagged with potentially expired insurance

-• 1,683 licenses expiring in 30 days
+• 1,640 licenses expiring in 30 days

-Verify before signing any contract
+Verify before signing any contract.